mity/acutest/README.md

 Therefore it should be used only if you understand the costs connected with such a brutal abortion of the test.
-Depending on what your unit test does, it may include unflushed file descriptors, memory leaks, C++ objects destructed without their destructors being called and more.
+Depending on what your unit test does, it may include unflushed file descriptors, memory leaks, C objects destructed without their destructors being called and more.

-In general, `TEST_CHECK` should be preferred over `TEST_ASSERT`, unless you know exactly what you do and why you chose `TEST_ASSERT` in some particular situation.
+In general, `CUTE_CHECK` should be preferred over `CUTE_ASSERT`, unless you know exactly what you do and why you chose `CUTE_ASSERT` in some particular situation.

 ### Richer Failure Diagnosis

 If a condition check fails, it is often useful to provide some additional information about the situation so the problem is easier to debug.
-Cute provides the macros `TEST_MSG` and `TEST_DUMP` for this purpose.
+Cute provides the macros `CUTE_MSG` and `CUTE_DUMP` for this purpose.

 The former one outputs any `printf`-like message, the other one outputs a hexadecimal dump of a provided memory block.